saurbh264/IISF-Space-Hackathon/README.md

 # Space Hackathon'2023 Repository

-This repository contains the works we did for the Space Hackathon'2023 held at Indian International Space Festival 2023.
+This repository contains our works for the Space Hackathon '2023 held at the Indian International Space Festival 2023.

 ## Overview